top of page

 We meet monthly to discuss our wide choice of books.

-If you would like to take part in discussions please let us know by emailing
+If you are a member of our WI and would like to take part in discussions please let us know by emailing

 whiteleywags@gmail.com